Fermat-ORG/fermat-framework/README-GUI.md

  -- Navigation structure with examples..

-  Fermat is an application different from other Android applications; it has its own surfing structure, that is based on screens and sub-screens that begin to “paint” from uploaded objects when executed, from files that deliver information about what it is needed to draw in each screen/sub-screen and in what order.
+  Fermat is a different application from other Android applications; it has its own surfing structure, that is based on screens and sub-screens that begin to “paint” from uploaded objects when executed, from files that deliver information about what it is needed to draw in each screen/sub-screen and in what order.

 ----------------------

 ### Android api

- Fermat has a collection of libraries and packages developed specially to work on Android.
+ Fermat has a collection of libraries and packages specially developed to work on Android.
 Continue...

 ----------------------